For Exclusive Offers & Latest Info: Enter your email!

 The east coast of Greenland is a remote and spectacularly beautiful region that is an absolute must for any adventurous sailor.
 This area is the largest natural park in the world, covering a vast expanse of pristine wilderness and home to an astonishing array of wildlife.
 We will be sailing, anchoring, hiking ashore and exploring

 In terms of climate, the east coast of Greenland is relatively mild, with temperatures averaging between 4 to 9 degrees Celsius during the Arctic summer.
-The dry air and long daylight hours make this an ideal time to explore this rugged and beautiful region.
+The ice means access can be limited at times, but the dry air and long daylight hours make this an ideal time to explore this rugged and beautiful region.

 This is the land of polar bears, along with narwhal, reindeer, seals and more

 It is hard to describe how special it is to be anchored overnight surrounded by icebergs and mountains